Choosing Travel Nursing Agencies

-Not only does this kind of submission undermine your authority in deciding which applications are best for you, it also increases the chance that you interview for a job that you aren’t truly interested in―a waste of everyone’s time.
+Not only does this kind of submission undermine your authority in deciding which applications are best for you, it also increases the chance you interview for a job that you aren’t truly interested in―a waste of everyone’s time.
 And while double submissions (when multiple recruiters submit you for the same position) aren’t the end of the world, they can create problems for you down the line.

 Not having promises and agreements down in writing.

 From charting to contracts, you’ve probably heard it before, and you’ll certainly hear it again: if it isn’t in writing, it doesn’t count.
 It’s easy to forget verbal agreements―especially if weeks have passed after the fact.

 Avoid a conversation that debilitates into a pointless he-said-she-said standoff by ensuring that all agreements are clearly outlined in both your contract with your travel nurse agency and your agency’s contract with your medical facility.
 If your recruiter isn’t on top of getting your asks in writing (or worse yet, is discouraging you from getting them in writing), watch out.